pedrojrv/ML_Nuclear_Data/Evaluated_Data/README.md

 # Evaluated Nuclear Data File (ENDF)

 This directory contains files related to various evaluations including the Evaluated Nuclear Data File (ENDF).
 For more information on the contents of this directory, visit the <a src="https://www-nds.iaea.org/exfor/endf.htm">IAEA website</a>.
-The following structure is assume by other scripts in `NucML`.

 ## Setting up the Directory